Miller’s double-double leads No. 4 Alabama to SEC final

 Missouri: Awaits its NCAA Tournament seeding Sunday, still looking for its first league title since winning the Big 12 in 2012 before moving to the SEC.

-Alabama: Will try to finish off another SEC double-dip Sunday in the tourney title game against Texas A&M.
+Alabama: Will try to finish off another SEC double-dip Sunday in the tourney title game.